vatral/KeySigningPartyTools/README.md

 * ksp-makelist: create a better formatted list in PDF format by reading a FOSDEM key list.
 * ksp-import-keys: automatically import signatures from a mailbox.
 Supports mbox files, IMAP and POP3 servers.
 * ksp-scanlist: scan QR codes from a list created by ksp-makelist, and generate a list of keys to sign.
-* ksp-check-fingerprints: check whether the fingerprints scanned from the list match the ones from the keyring
 * ksp-list: process lists: check signatures, sign keys, mail signed keys

 Requirements